zachprogramming1684/zachprogramming1684/README.md

 ## Projects
-Here are some projects I have made so far that showcase my skills and problem-solving abilities:

 1. Mock Banking Application
    - This is a simple, GUI Mock Banking App that lets users open accounts, deposit money, withdraw money, and more.
 This program saves data directly to the machine using CSV files.